 Are These the Only Symptoms of CIRS?

-Here are some of the more common CIRS symptoms I see in my practice that didn’t make the peer-reviewed list:
+Here are some more common CIRS symptoms I see in my practice that have yet to be peer-reviewed:

 - Histamine intolerances